ozontech/file.d/plugin/action/README.md

 Alias to "join" plugin with predefined `start` and `continue` parameters.

 > ⚠ Parsing the whole event flow could be very CPU intensive because the plugin uses regular expressions.
+> Enable explicit checks without regular expressions (use `fast_check` flag) or
-> Consider `match_fields` parameter to process only particular events.
+> consider `match_fields` parameter to process only particular events.
 Check out an example for details.

 **Example of joining Go panics**:
 ```yaml